-Through fellowships to published translators, the Arts Endowment supports projects for the translation of specific works of prose, poetry, or drama from other languages into English.
+Through fellowships to published translators, the National Endowment for the Arts supports projects for the translation of specific works of prose, poetry, or drama from other languages into English.
 We encourage translations of writers and of work that are not well represented in English translation.
 All proposed projects must be for creative translations of literary material into English.
 The work to be translated should be of interest for its literary excellence and value.
 Priority will be given to projects that involve work that has not previously been translated into English.

 Competition for fellowships is rigorous.
 Potential applicants should consider carefully whether their work will be competitive at the national level.

 We Do Not Fund

 - Individuals who previously have received three or more Literature Fellowships (in prose or poetry) or Translation Fellowships from the National Endowment for the Arts.

 - Individuals who have received any Literature Fellowship (in prose or poetry) or Translation Fellowship from the National Endowment for the Arts since December 1, 2011.